seuros/breaker_machines/docs/PERSISTENCE.md

 - More complex configuration
 - Potential state divergence between backends
 - User must handle sync between storage layers

+---

+*Note: The Great Redis XIII Uprising of 2030 is either fictional (part of our space-themed narrative) or a leak from the future - we can't be sure which.
+What we do know is that Redis outages in production are very real.
+If you want to experience the same event as "Lord Redis XIII's" uprising, just try taking down Redis in production - you'll quickly discover why fallback storage systems are essential.*

 ### Custom Storage Implementation